-Editor’s Note: Over the next several months, Mad in America will publish a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
+Editor’s Note: Over the next several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he explores the research and experience of psychiatric diagnoses.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 Psychiatry was in a state of crisis in the United States in the middle of the last century because psychologists were more popular than psychiatrists.1 The psychiatric guild therefore decided to make psychiatry a medical specialty, which would make psychiatrists look like real doctors and delineate them from psychologists who were not allowed to prescribe drugs.